This program and courses are designed to:

 This program and major are designed to:

-All students in this program will receive a thorough grounding in:
+All students in these programs will receive a thorough grounding:

-The management and organizational behavior major is designed so that the entire degree is available through day classes for the traditional undergraduate students.
-The management and organizational behavior major is also offered in time periods and formats that are designed for the needs of adult learners, offered through evening and weekend classes.
+The business and economics major is designed so that the entire degree is available through day classes.
+The business and economics major is also offered in time periods and formats that are designed for the needs of adult learners, offered through evening and weekend classes.